kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 **Dynamic NAT vs Static NAT gateway** SNAT gateways translates private to public IPs as at 1:1 ratio, while DNAT gateways translate a range of private IPs to public.

+**IGW** Performs Static NAT and Handles the communication to and from the public internet.
+When the IGW receives a packet from a resource with a public IP, it will adjust the packets.
+It replaces the private IP with the associated public IP address.
+This process is known as SNAT.